JG-Jayaganesh/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image7]
 ![alt text][image8]

-I used semi-easy images to classify and even modified them slightly.
-I made them all uniform in size and only had one partially cut off.
+I used semi-easy images to classify and even modified them slightly (converted the images into grayscale and normalized before prediction).
+I made them all uniform in size.

+reference cell 15 & 16.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).